IBM/instana-gitops/docs/install-instana-ocp.md

 ## Prerequisites

-- OpenShift 4.6+ :  With at least 16 Core, 64G Memory and 250G Disk
+- OpenShift 4.6+ :  at least 3 worker nodes with 32G+ mem, 16+ cpu

-- Gitops Operator (Red Hat OpenShift GitOps) in OpenShift operator-hub

 - bastion terminal that has login OCP cluster

-- Instana DB Host
-  - With at least 16 Core, 64G Memory and 250G Disk
-  - All DB container are ready and running on the DB Host
+- Instana DB Host : All DB containers have been ready and running on the DB Host

 - storageClass has installed

-- [Argo CD](https://argo-cd.readthedocs.io/en/stable/getting_started/#6-create-an-application-from-a-git-repository) was deployed in the OCP Cluster
+- Gitops Operator (Red Hat OpenShift GitOps) in OpenShift operator-hub

 - Login to OpenShift and apply below yaml to grant Argo CD  permissions on bastion: